-There will be three examinations in this course: one on February 6th, one on March 15th, and one on April 17th.
-Each exam will be given during regular class hours.
+There will be three examinations in this course: one on February $6^{th}$ , one on March $18^{th}$ , and one on April $17^{th}$ .
+Each exam will be given during periods 1 and 2 (7:20 - 9:20 am).
 Attendance at each examination is a course requirement.
 Each examination accounts for 30% of your final grade.

 Your performance on a current events project will account for 5% of your final course grade.
 This project involves assessing an interesting economic issue of your choice using the tools and concepts developed in class.
 You are encouraged to work in groups and to present your analysis in class.
-The current events project is due on April 5th.
+The current events project is due on April 8th.

 Homework assignments will account for 5% of your final grade in the course.
 Homework problems will be assigned frequently.
 You are responsible for completing each problem set by its due date, even if you are not in class that day.
-You are encouraged to join a group of your classmates to work on homework assignments together.
+(If you miss class one day, you should turn in the problem set due that day before the start of class.)
+You are encouraged to join a group of your classmates to work on problem sets together (and to share class notes if you cannot attend class one day).